 Mr Local History is proud to announce the release of the second in the collectible series, the 1718 Basking Ridge Presbyterian Church and the 619 year old Basking Ridge Historic White Oak Cat’s Meow collectible.

-Mr. Local History, in conjunction with T3 Consortium and the Cat’s Meow Village introduce the Inaugural Keepsake of the Historic Somerset Hills Village Collection, the 1809 Brick Academy in the Basking Ridge Village of Bernards Township, New Jersey.
-The collection is a way to promote local history and provide people the opportunity to share their love for iconic local historic properties.
+Mr. Local History, in conjunction with Mr Local History, T3 Consortium and the Cat’s Meow Village introduce the Inaugural Keepsake of the Historic Somerset Hills Village Collection, the 1809 Brick Academy in the Basking Ridge Village of Bernards Township, New Jersey.
+The item is SOLD OUT but we might be able to help find one.
+Send us a note.
+Click Here

 Many people collect other village pieces and build a village collection.
 The creations are part of the historic Cat’s Meow Village Collection, which has been producing iconic wood ornaments for over 35 years.

 Local organizations and businesses will be producing limited batches of selected Somerset Hills Keepsake Village collectibles.
 All collectibles will be available online via the Mr. Local History Gift Shop.

 The easiest way to get one is to order online via our Etsy Store.

 Our online store accepts multiple forms of payment including credit/debit cards and Paypal.
 Orders are now being taken online.
 The collection is the ultimate local personal gift.
 Great for those moving into the area, or for those who’ve left the area.
 They also make great gifts for those who just like to remember the fond memories of the area.

 The Cat’s Meow Village Company of Wooster, Ohio